NFL Sharp Betting Picks

 How to Read NFL Odds

-Starting with the basics, a favorite -- the team likely to win -- is designated with a minus sign (-), whereas an underdog -- the team likely to lose -- has a plus sign next to its odds.
+- Underdogs.
+An underdog -- the team likely to lose -- has a plus sign next to its odds (+).

-Point spreads are one of the most common bet types in the U.S., and they're simply margin-of-victory bets.
+Point spreads are among the most common bet types in the U.S., and they're margin-of-victory bets.
 You'll see two numbers next to a team: the line and the juice.
-For example, the Tennessee Titans might be -6.5 (-110) against the Chicago Bears.
+For example, the Tampa Bay might be -6.5 (-110) against the Dallas Cowboys.
 The first number (6.5) is the spread number, and the second is the juice (-110), which is the "tax" bettors pay on a bet.

-Tennessee would need to beat Chicago by seven points or more for the Titans spread bet to win.
-If the Bears won outright or lost by six or fewer points, the Titans -6.5 (-110) spread bet would not win.
+Tampa Bay would need to beat Dallas by seven points or more for the Titans spread bet to win.
+If Dallas won outright or lost by six or fewer points, the Buccs -6.5 (-110) spread bet would not win.

 The juice, seen here in the American odds format, is the payout structure of the bet.
 Bettors at -110 would have to pay $11 for every $10 they want to profit.
 Again, this is the tax or "vig" of placing the bet.